hpusset/ELRI/docker/README.md

 $ docker-compose stop
 ```

-02. Backup the volumes that are used for filesystem persisted data:
+02. Backup the volumes that are used for filesystem persisted data with whatever desired backup method (e.g. tar, zip, backup tool, etc) but just be sure to preserve owner:group and permissions:

 [Link to volume table](#VolumePersistenceTable)